kiegroup/optaplanner-website/community/DroolsPlannerRenamed.md

     * Alternative score calculation options, such as pure Java calculation (no Drools), also remain fully supported.

-## How will this affect my business?
+## How will this affect your business?

 From a business point of view, there's **little or no change**: